 Listen to what they had to say . . . .

-Really interesting to hear all these stories and perspectives, right?
+Really interesting to hear these 20 worst sub experiences, right?

 Help your subs succeed by leaving them the information that they need.